-1. The import of mercury and the import of the mixtures of mercury listed in Annex I, including mercury waste from any of the large sources referred to in points (a) to (d) of Article 11, for purposes other than disposal as waste shall be prohibited.
+1. The import into Gibraltar of mercury and mixtures of mercury listed in Annex I, including mercury waste from any of the large sources referred to in points (a) to (d) of Article 11, for purposes other than disposal as waste shall be prohibited.
 Such import for disposal as waste shall only be allowed where the exporting country has no access to available conversion capacity within its own territory.

-Without prejudice to Article 11 and by way of derogation from the first subparagraph of this paragraph, the import of mercury and the import of the mixtures of mercury listed in Annex I for a use allowed in a Member State shall be allowed where the importing Member State has granted written consent to such import in either of the following circumstances:
+Without prejudice to Article 11 and by way of derogation from the first subparagraph of this paragraph, the import into Gibraltar of mercury and mixtures of mercury listed in Annex I for a use allowed in Gibraltar shall be allowed where the competent authority has granted written consent to such import in either of the following circumstances: